green-fox-academy/huli-kalendaryo-backend/README.md

 ## Setting up the environment
 To run the application's backend part you need to have the following things set up:

-1. Create a database with the help of MySQL.
+1. Create a a database schema with the help of MySQL.

 2. Ask us for the `debug.keystore` file, which you need to use (temporary method during development)